MykolaSainiuk/pysaka/README.md

         destination?: DestinationType;
         severity?: SeverityLevelEnum;
         format?: PrintFormatEnum;
-        prefix?: string;
+        scope?: string;
         internalLogs?: boolean;
     };

-In details:
+In details (all fields are *optional* and get default values if not set):

 - `destination` - must be Writable stream!
 Mostly it's process.stdout, or file descriptor with write access, net socket or custom Writable stream.
 Default is process.stdout.

-- `severity` - aka a log level: 0 - debug, 1 - info, 2 - warn, 3 - error, 4 - fatal
+- `severity` - aka a log level: 0 - debug, 1 - info, 2 - warn, 3 - error, 4 - fatal.
+Default is info

 - `format` - two options: "json" or "text"
   - JSON - for post-reexporting into monitoring tools (default format)
   - text - for human readability, with colors

-- `prefix` - a name of the logger (optional): will be pre-inserted for each log message.
-Default is empty string.
+- `scope` - mostly represent a class/file/module in which the logger acts: will be pre-inserted for each log message.
+Default is empty string

-- `internalLogs` - a flag which identifies if the debug logs of the logger itself should be printed.
-Internal usage mostly
+- `internalLogs` - a flag which enables the debug logs of the logger itself.
+Default is false.
+Internal usage mostly so you should not have a necessity to use it unless bugs

 ## Does not do what I want